Rock Chalk Ball

 Trisha also holds the designation of Benefit Auctioneer Specialist (BAS).
 This designation is awarded and recognized by the National Auctioneers Association and represents specific education and training in conducting benefit auctions.
 This designation has been awarded to only 3% of the nation’s auctioneers.
 She has also completed her Certified Auctioneer Institute (CAI) designation, a three-year program that is the highest designation recognized by the NAA.
 In addition to helping nonprofits hold record breaking events, she is a professional trainer for the NAA and teaches auctioneers across the country the art of benefit auctions.
 She also sells real estate in the Kansas City metro area.

-In keeping with the Alumni Association’s mission to strengthen KU, proceeds from the 2017 Rock Chalk Ball will be used to enhance and expand outstanding alumni programs that unite Jayhawks, provide networking opportunities, and engage alumni in student recruitment and other advocacy on behalf of KU.
+In keeping with the Alumni Association’s mission to strengthen KU, proceeds from the 2018 Rock Chalk Ball will be used to benefit legacy student recruitment and student programs.

 For more information, contact Kelsey Hill at 785.864.9781 or firstname.lastname@example.org.